nikodonnell/getvero.github.io/_articles/getting-started.md

 <h2 id="1">Setting up your project</h2>

-By default your Vero account will have a Production and a Sandbox project.
-You can add as many projects as you’d like.
+By default your Vero account will have a project already created with the same name as your company name.
+You can add as many projects along side this as you’d like.
 Each project is it’s own, siloed environment with its own API Keys and user database.
 [Learn more about a project](/articles/what-is-a-project.html).

 Projects are useful for testing as you can set projects to different send modes: